ryadbahi/ChatApp-v2/README.md

 - **Typing indicators**: See when other users are typing in real time.
 - **Message read receipts**: Optional per room, shows who has read each message.
 - **Message bubble effects**: Modern 3D, gradient, and shadow effects for a beautiful chat experience.
+- **Direct messaging** (WORK IN PROGRESS): Private one-on-one conversations between users with real-time delivery, read receipts, and message history.
+Users can search for other users and start direct conversations.

 ### UI/UX